Osaka Station

 The Osaka Loop Line is marked on JR signs and maps with a red line

 There are two tracks on the Osaka Loop Line: an inner track that runs counter-clockwise, and an outer track that runs clockwise.
 At Osaka Station you can board trains for the Osaka Loop Line at platforms 1 and 2.
-Trains running from Platform 1 are on the inner counter-clockwise track, and trains from Platform 2 are on the outer, clockwise track.
+Trains running from Platform 1 are on the inner counter-clockwise track for Nishikujo and Bentencho, and trains from Platform 2 are on the outer clockwise track for Kyobashi and Tsuruhashi.

 Trains departing from Platform 1